yemitad/Mysql-Syntax-with-examples-and-practice-questions/README.md

 ---
 ## Practice 1

-* Create an Employee table with the following columns Employee id, employee name, department, salary, date of joining
+* Create an Employee table with the following columns:
+       Employee id, employee name, department, salary, date of joining

 ---